-Eugenia is a Board member of Ilbijerri Theatre Company, Blak Dot Gallery and Peril Magazine.
-She identifies as Aboriginal, Chinese and Muslim, working within her multiple communities to create change through literature, art, politics and community development.
+Eugenia Flynn is a writer, arts worker and community organiser.
+An Aboriginal (Larrakia and Tiwi), Chinese Malaysian and Muslim woman, Eugenia works within her multiple communities to create change through literature, art, politics and community engagement.

 Eugenia’s thoughts on the politics of race, gender and culture have been published widely.
 Her essays, articles and short stories have been published in IndigenousX, NITV, the Guardian Australia, Peril magazine and the anthology #MeToo: Stories From the Australian Movement.

 With extensive experience in community engaged arts practice, Eugenia has worked with Kurruru Youth Performing Arts and The Social Studio.
 Most recently, Eugenia has worked Eleven Collective and ACMI.